psuvorov/console-serverless-chat/README.md

 </peers>
 ```

-As you can see, peers configuaration considers the directions of peer-to-peer route, which increase the number of options of how peers can be orginized.
+As you can see, peers configuaration considers the directions of peer-to-peer route, which increases the number of options of how peers can be organized.